lisp-docs/process-dpans3r/md-files/chap-5.md

 :outer-catch)

-&#9655; The inner catch returns :SECOND-THROW
+*.* The inner catch returns :SECOND-THROW

 *→* :OUTER-CATCH

 **Exceptional Situations:**

-If there is no outstanding *catch tag* that matches the throw tag, no unwinding of the stack is
+If there is no outstanding *catch tag* that matches the throw tag, no unwinding of the stack is **5–50** Programming Language—Common Lisp